Wertzui123/AppBundle/README.md

 # AppBundle
-AppBundle is a .NET library which can add resources to your application after its compilation.
+AppBundle is a .NET library that can add resources to your application after its compilation.

 # Installing...
 ## ...the bundle generator